EDITOR'S NOTE: Paper Mario: The Origami King won a "highly recommended" honor for best Switch game at the Tom's Guide Awards 2021 for gaming.

 One interesting thing about the trailer is the very end, in which Mario dons a Samus Aran helmet and punches at invisible enemies.
 This could just be a joke for Nintendo fans, although it could also be a hint that Nintendo is finally ready to announce another Metroid title.
 We’ll know for sure within the next few months.

 While Paper Mario has been around since 1999, fans generally liked the early games more than the later ones.
 That’s because as the series progressed, it introduced more and more action elements, and sidelined some of the strategic RPG elements that helped define the series.
 Paper Mario: The Origami King looks like it will be returning to the franchise’s roots, with turn-based battles that still require some real-time button presses to beat.

-While the trailer didn’t show us a full battle in action, we did see that Mario will be able to partner up with a party member and perform special attacks against whole rows of enemies.
-We also saw that he’ll be able to hop into vehicles and explore freeform sections of the world, which is a break from some of the more linear levels in earlier games.
+in this game, Mario is be able to partner up with a party member and perform special attacks against whole rows of enemies.
+He's also able to hop into vehicles and explore freeform sections of the world, which is a break from some of the more linear levels in earlier games.